Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ### Generate Tokens

-TODO sidebar collappsed by default

 Next we need to create a token for Telegraf to use for writing, and another token for Grafana to use for reading.
-In the web UI go to Load Data > API Tokens then click on **Generate API Token** > Custom API Token.
+In the web UI expand the sidebar (there's an icon in the lower left corner) and go to:

+1. Load Data
+    1. API Tokens
+        1. Generate API Token
+            1. Custom API Token

 For Telegraf: